nshenk/quartz/content/notes/neural_espionage.md

 title: "Neural Espionage"
 ---

 I recently had a conversation with a friend and prolific Twitter user who said he had trained GPT-3.5 on all of his tweets, and then talked to it.
 The fine-tuned Large Language Model (LLM) generated ideas that he had had before, but had never written down anywhere.
-I recently had a similar experience using my own Twitter account as training material.
+I recently had a similar experience using my own writing as training material.
 Spooky to say the least.